sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa2.md

 Challenges:
 - **Deadlock**: If every philosopher picks up the fork on their left at the same time and waits for the right fork, no one can proceed.
 - **Starvation**: A philosopher might wait indefinitely if others keep taking the forks they need.
+- **Concurrency Control** : Philosophers must pick up and release chopsticks in a way that prevents conflicts and ensures progress.

 ---